Affiliate links on Android Authority may earn us a commission. Learn more.

 The good news is that the majority of new content released these days offers a dedicated HDR stream.
 If you own a display capable of decoding this stream, it will be automatically picked up.
 Here’s a quick rundown of where you can find HDR content these days:

 - Streaming: Most streaming providers, including Netflix, Amazon Prime Video, Hulu, Disney+, Apple TV+, and Peacock, support HDR.
 While some only offer a basic HDR10 stream, a handful like Netflix and Apple TV+ also support Dolby Vision.
 However, not all content will be available in HDR.
-Older releases and content made exclusively for TV are often not mastered for HDR.
+Newer releases and content made exclusively for TV are often not mastered for HDR.

 - Video games: Home gaming consoles like the PlayStation and Xbox have supported HDR10 for years at this point.
 The Xbox Series X and S also support Dolby Vision.
 While most AAA titles support HDR, keep in mind that not all games do.
 The same holds true for PC gaming, if you own a relatively recent graphics card.
 Unfortunately, the Nintendo Switch does not have any HDR support whatsoever.

-- Optical media: While streaming is convenient, enthusiasts have long advocated for optical media, and Blu-ray in particular, for its superior image quality.
+- Optical media: While streaming is convenient, enthusiasts have long advocated for optical media, and Blu-Ray in particular, for its superior image quality.
 With HDR, there’s yet another reason to own discs.
-Ultra HD Blu-rays use HDR10 as the base standard, with select titles also mastered for Dolby Vision and HDR10+.
-Just keep in mind that your display and Blu-ray player must both also be compatible with the same HDR standard.
+Ultra HD Blu-Rays use HDR10 as the base standard, with select titles also mastered for Dolby Vision and HDR10+.
+Just keep in mind that your display and Blu-Ray player must both also be compatible with the same HDR standard.

 Buying an HDR display: What to look for